 Resilience

-We bring together expertise across physical and social sciences to understand the drivers of vulnerability and risk, and to translate this knowledge into practical solutions.
+We bring together expertise across engineering, natural and social sciences, economics and governance to understand the drivers of vulnerability and risk, and to translate this knowledge into practical solutions.
 Working with external partners, we develop approaches that integrate disaster response with proactive planning, including vulnerability assessment, risk management, risk transfer and social protection mechanisms.
 By embedding resilience into infrastructures at local, national and global scales, we aim to reduce exposure to hazards, strengthen adaptive capacity and create pathways for sustainable development in a rapidly changing world.

 Key Institutes and Centres: